edofrederix/briscola/doc/chapters/1_tutorial.md

    parameters.
 Just like in OpenFOAM cases, a `0` directory is used to define the fields and their boundary conditions and a `system` case is used to set various parameters in several dictionary files.
-For each solver, Briscola provides a number of example cases.
+For each solver, Briscola provides a number of example cases in the `cases` directory.

 In this first chapter, one of the example cases will be explored.